ligato/docs/docs/plugins/vpp-plugins.md

 ## GoVPPMux plugin

-The `govppmux` is a core Agent plugin which **allows other plugins to access the VPP** independently at each other by means of connection multiplexing.
+The `govppmux` plugin allows other plugins to access VPP independently by means of connection multiplexing.

-Any plugin (core or external) that interacts with the VPP can ask `govppmux` to get its own, potentially customized communication channel to access running VPP instance.
-Behind the scene, **all channels share the same connection** created during the plugin initialization using `govpp` core.
+Any plugin that interacts with VPP can ask `govppmux` to obtain its own communication channel to access a running VPP instance.
+Behind the scenes, all channels share the same connection created during the plugin initialization using `govpp` core function.

 ### Connection

 Tho GoVPP multiplexer supports two connection types:

-  - using socket client
+  - socket client
-  - using shared memory
+  - shared memory

-By default the GoVPP connects uses the **socket client**.
-This option can be changed using environment variable `GOVPPMUX_NOSOCK` which fallback to the **shared memory** - in that case, the plugin connects to that instance of the VPP which uses the default shared memory segment prefix.
+By default the GoVPP connects using the `socket client`.
+This option can be changed using the environment variable `GOVPPMUX_NOSOCK` with a fallback to `shared memory`.
+In that case, the plugin connects to that VPP instance which uses the default shared memory segment prefix.

-The **default behaviour assumes that there is only a single VPP running** in a sand-boxed environment together with the agent (e.g. through containerization).
-In case the VPP runs with customized SHM prefix, or **there are several VPP instances** running side-by-side, the **GoVPP needs to know the prefix in order to connect to the desired VPP instance**.
-The prefix has to be put into the GoVPPMux configuration file (called `govpp.conf`) with the key `shm-prefix` and value matching the VPP shared memory prefix name.
+The default behaviour assumes that there is only a single VPP running in a sand-boxed environment together with the vpp-agent.
+In the case where VPP runs with a customized SHM prefix, or there are several VPP instances running side-by-side, GoVPP must know the prefix in order to connect to the desired VPP instance.
+The prefix must be included in the GoVPPMux configuration file `govpp.conf` with the key `shm-prefix` and the value matching the VPP shared memory prefix name.

 ### Multiplexing

 The `NewAPIChannel` call returns a new API channel for communication with VPP via the `GoVPP` core.
-It uses default buffer sizes for the request and reply go channels (by default both are 100 messages long).
+It uses default buffer sizes for the request and reply go channels.
+By default both are 100 messages long.

-If it is expected that the VPP may get overloaded at peak loads (for example if the user plugin sends configuration requests in bulks) then it is recommended to use `NewAPIChannelBuffered` and increase the buffer size for requests appropriately.
-Similarly, `NewAPIChannelBuffered` allows to configure the size of the buffer for responses.
-This is also useful since the buffer for responses is also used to carry VPP notifications and statistics which may temporarily rapidly grow in size and frequency.
-By increasing the reply channel size, the probability of dropping messages from VPP decreases at the cost of increased memory footprint.
+A user plugin could blast configuration requests in bulk mode which could overload VPP.
+To avoid these situations, it is recommended one use `NewAPIChannelBuffered` and increase the buffer size for requests.
+This is useful since the buffer for responses is also used to carry VPP notifications and statistics which can burst in size and frequency on occassion.
+By increasing the reply channel buffer size, the probability of dropping messages from VPP decreases at the cost of an increased memory footprint.

 ### Trace

-Duration of the VPP binary api call can be measured using trace feature.
-These data are logged after every event (any resynchronization, new interfaces, bridge domains, fib entries etc.).
+The duration of a VPP binary API call can be measured using the trace feature.
+Data is logged after every event (e.g. resynchronization, new interfaces, bridge domains, fib entries etc.).

 Enable trace in the `govpp.conf`:

 `trace-enabled: true` or  `trace-enabled: false`

-The trace feature is disabled by default (if there is no config available).
+The trace feature is disabled by default.

-**Configuration example**

-The plugin allows to configure parameters of the VPP health-check probe.
-Possible items to configure:
+The trace plugin supports several configuration items for the VPP health-check probe:

   - `health check probe interval`: time between health check probes
-  - `health check reply timeout`: if the reply does not arrive until timeout elapses probe is considered failed
+  - `health check reply timeout`: if this timer pops, probe is considered failed
-  - `health check threshold`: number of consequent failed health checks until an error is reported
+  - `health check threshold`: number of consecutive failed health checks until an error is reported
-  - `reply timeout`: if the reply from channel does not arrive until timeout elapses, the request fails
+  - `reply timeout`: if the reply from a channel does not arrive until timeout elapses, the request fails
-  - `shm-prefix`: used for connection to a VPP instance which is not using default shared memory prefix
+  - `shm-prefix`: used for connection to a VPP instance not using default shared memory prefix
-  - `resync-after-reconnect`: allows to run resync after the VPP reconnection
+  - `resync-after-reconnect`: resync after the VPP reconnection

 ## Interface plugin

-The VPP interface plugin is a base plugin able to setup various types of **VPP interfaces** and also manages **the interface status** (state data, optionally published back to the database) and **interface and DHCP lease notifications**.
-The VPP provides multiple interface types, following are supported in the VPP-Agent:
+The VPP interface plugin is used to setup `VPP Interfaces`, manage interface status as well as interface and DHCP lease notifications.
+VPP can support multiple interface types with the following supported by the vpp-agent:

   - Sub-interface
   - Software loopback